-This form is issued to any company who exceeded $20,000 and 200 transactions within the year through a TTP such as PayLease.
+This form is issued to any company who exceeded the Federal threshold of $20,000 and 200 transactions within the year through a TTP such as PayLease.
+However, certain states have taken steps to remove this threshold and set their own.
+Be sure to double check your state’s 1099-K filing threshold with a local tax professional.
 These volume thresholds are based on the unadjusted gross sales (per IRS regulations) of every transaction processed by any of the following: credit cards, ACH/eChecks, CashPay, Check21, PayPal, etc. And by ‘unadjusted,’ we just mean the total gross sales, prior to any adjustments for discounts, returns or refunds.

 Does the Form 1099-K Apply to Non-Profit Organizations?

 You’re sure right it does.
 Not even nonprofits can escape the age old rule – ‘the only certainties in life are death and taxes.’

 What should I do with the Information on Form 1099-K?

 Your 1099-K form is only an informational document.
 Use this in conjunction with your other tax records for your 2017 tax return.
 Definitely retain this form in the event your company is ever audited.

 When Should I Expect To Receive Form 1099-K?

 We mailed those suckers out mid-January (everyone loves snail mail, right?!).
 If you don’t receive it, please verify your mailing address with PayLease.
 You can do this by contacting your Client Account Representative, or by sending an updated mailing address to 1099K@paylease.com, and asking for a copy of the 1099-K form.